ilmanzo/DLangKoans/README.md

 DLangKoans
 ==========

-inspired from RubyKoans, CppKoans, GoKoans; an educational unit test suite for the [D Programming Language](http://dlang.org)
+The D Programming Language Koans.
+Inspired from RubyKoans, CppKoans, GoKoans; an educational unit test suite for the [D Programming Language](http://dlang.org)

-work in progress
+...work in progress...

 How it works: